GlennMiller1991/async/README.md

 # Async tools
-R&D async tools tree-shakable ES module
+Tree-shakable ES module with async tools.

 ## Installation
 You can install this package with your favorite package manager.<br/>